What is tramadol?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A tramadol overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include slow breathing and heart rate, severe drowsiness, cold and clammy skin, and fainting.

-Tramadol side effects ?
+Tramadol side effects?

 Get emergency medical help if you have any signs of an allergic reaction to tramadol: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
 Tramadol is not for use in children.
-Seek emergency medical attention if a child has taken this medicine and has: noisy breathing, sighing, slow breathing with long pauses between breaths; being unusually sleepy or hard to wake up; blue colored lips.
+Seek emergency medical attention if a child has taken this medicine and has: noisy breathing, sighing, slow breathing with long pauses between breaths; being unusually sleepy or hard to wake up; or blue-colored lips.

 Call your doctor at once if you have: